Why did my credit score drop?

 8. Co-signing a loan

-When you co-sign a loan, you agree to make payments if the borrower is unable to.
+When you co-sign a loan, you agree to make payments if the borrower is unable to do so.
 The loan and payment history can appear on your credit reports as well as the borrower’s.
-If there’s a hard inquiry when you co-sign the loan, it could affect your credit score.
+If there’s a hard inquiry when you co-sign the loan, it could affect your credit scores.
 Any missed payments or misuse of the credit account can have the same effect.

-What you can do: Before co-signing a loan, make sure you have room in your budget for the monthly payments in case the borrower is unable to cover them.
+Before co-signing a loan, consider whether you have room in your budget for the monthly payments in case the borrower is unable to cover them.
 It’s also a good idea to establish expectations with the borrower and ask for access to the account so you can track payments.
 But if you don’t have money to make the loan payments or you need to apply for credit in the near future, you might also choose not to co-sign the loan.

 9. A mistake on your credit report

-What you can do: You can check your credit reports for free at AnnualCreditReport.com or by calling 877-322-8228.
+You can check your credit reports for free at AnnualCreditReport.com or by calling 877-322-8228.
 If you see something you believe is an error in your credit reports, you might want to dispute the information.
+You can also monitor your credit for free with CreditWise from Capital One.

 10. Identity theft